skalenetwork/smile/README.md

   <img src="smile.png" alt="SMILE" width="25%" />
 </p>

-<h1 align="center">SMILE Protocol - SIM Mobile Identity for Ledgers</h1>

-Use blockchain and x402 protocol using SIM card identity for secure wallets.

 # 😄 SMILE — SIM Mobile Identity for Ledgers

 **Turn your SIM card into a crypto wallet.
 No applets.
 No passwords.
 No KYC.**

-SMILE is a new protocol that **derives blockchain wallets directly from SIM cards** —
-using only standard telecom APIs and cryptography you already trust.
+SMILE is a breakthrough protocol that derives blockchain wallets directly from SIM cards, using only standard telecom APIs and the trusted cryptography already built into mobile networks.

+With SMILE, your SIM card becomes a secure, self-sovereign blockchain identity — seamlessly integrated with the x402 protocol to enable trustless transactions, instant onboarding, and hardware-grade wallet security.

 > 🔐 Your phone number is now your wallet identity.